-- Project-based vouchers.
+- 1. Project-based vouchers (PBV).
 These are Housing Choice Vouchers that are tied to specific buildings; they do not move with tenants as regular "tenant-based" vouchers do.
-If public housing units are converted to PBVs, the initial contract must be for 15 years (but could be up to 20 years), and must always be renewed.
+If public housing units are converted to PBV, the initial contract must be for 15 years (but could be up to 20 years), and must always be renewed.
 HUD's Office of Public and Indian Housing (PIH) would continue to oversee the units.
-Most of the current PBV rules would apply. - Project-based rental assistance.
+Most of the current PBV rules (24 CFR 983) would apply. - Project-based rental assistance (PBRA).
 If units are converted to PBRA, the initial contract must be for 20 years and must always be renewed.
 HUD's Office of Multifamily Programs would take over monitoring.
-Most of the current PBRA rules would apply.
+Most of the current PBRA rules (24 CFR 880 to 886) would apply.

 Voluntarily converting some public housing to Section 8 might be good because Congress continues to underfund public housing.
 That underfunding leads to deteriorating buildings and the loss of units through demolition.
-HUD estimates that 10,000 to 15,000 public housing units are lost each year.
+HUD estimates that 10,000 public housing units are lost each year.
 If a long-term rental assistance contract is tied to a property, private institutions might be more willing to lend money for critical building repairs.
 Congress is more likely to provide adequate funding for existing Section 8 contracts than for public housing.
-Therefore, some units that were public housing before conversion will remain available and affordable to people with extremely low and very low incomes because of the long-term Section 8 contract.
+Therefore, some units that were public housing before conversion are more likely to remain available and affordable to people with extremely low and very low incomes because of the long-term Section 8 contract.

-Ownership.
+Ownership

 The RAD statute requires converted units to be owned or controlled by a public or nonprofit entity.
 If there is a foreclosure, then ownership or control of the property will go first to a public entity, and if there is not a public entity willing to own the property, then to a private entity that could be a for-profit.